 - And it happened that He used to pass through the grain fields on the Sabbaths.
 And His disciples began to make their way, plucking the heads of grain.

-- And the Pharisees where saying to Him: “Behold, why do they do what’s not lawful to do on the Sabbaths?”
+- And the Pharisees were saying to Him: “Behold, why are they doing what’s not lawful to do on the Sabbaths?”

-- And He told them: “Did you never read what David did when he hungered; He and the men with him?”
+- And He tells them: “Did you never read what David did when he had a need and hungered, he and the men with him?”

 - “How he entered into the house of God in the time of Abiathar the high priest and ate the bread of presentation, which isn’t lawful for anyone to eat except priests; and he even gave it to the men who are with him.”

-- And He told them: “The Sabbath came into being because of man, and not man because of the Sabbath.”
+- And He was telling them: “The Sabbath came into being because of man, and not man because of the Sabbath.”